biswasgupta/Delhi-Metro-Path-Finder/README.md

  ![x](./pics/Logo.png)

 ## ⚙️ Tech Stack Used
- - C++ language
+ - C++ language.
- - Graph Data Structute
+ - Graph Data Structute.
- - Dijkstra Algorithm (using Set data structure)
+ - Dijkstra Algorithm (using Set data structure).
- - STL Containers (map, set, vector etc.)
+ - STL Containers (map, set, vector etc.).
- - C++ File handling (for creating .dot file)
+ - C++ File handling (for creating .dot file).
- - Graphviz (for Creating Graph image or pdf using .dot file)
+ - Graphviz (for Creating Graph image or pdf using .dot file).

  ## 🔰 About
  - The Aim of this project is to find & visualize the Shortest Path between Delhi Metro Stations, it uses Graph Data Structure & Dijkstra's Algorithm.